dankamongmen/notcurses/USAGE.md

 A program wishing to use Notcurses will need to link it, ideally using the output of `pkg-config --libs notcurses`.
 It is advised to compile with the output of `pkg-config --cflags notcurses`.
-To use the minimal core Notcurses, without multimedia support, use `pkg-config --libs notcurses-core` etc. If using CMake, a support file is provided, and can be accessed as `Notcurses`.
+If using CMake, a support file is provided, and can be accessed as `Notcurses`.

+If your program makes no use of multimedia, you might want to link with only the core Notcurses, and thus incur far fewer dependencies.
+To use the minimal core Notcurses, use `pkg-config --libs notcurses-core` etc. In place of `notcurses_init()` and/or `ncdirect_init()` (see below), you must also use `notcurses_core_init()` and/or `ncdirect_core_init()`, or linking will fail.

 Before calling into Notcurses—and usually as one of the first calls of the program—be sure to call `setlocale(3)` with an appropriate UTF-8 locale.
 It is